How to cook the perfect burger

 1. Use good quality, freshly minced meat with a high fat content.

 Freshly ground meat ensures flavoursome and tender burgers, whilst the fat keeps the burgers juicy!
 Cooking the perfect burger starts with top class ingredients!

 2. Keep the mixing to a minimum

 The more you handle the meat, the tougher the burger will be.
-Ensure your hands are wet when forming the burgers - they will come together more quickly, helping to avoid over-handling.
+Ensure your hands are wet when forming the beef patty - they will come together more quickly, helping to avoid over-handling.

 3. Size and shape